pivotal-cf/service-backup-release/README.md

 ```

 The `s3:CreateBucket` permission is required because the tool will attempt to create the bucket if it does not already exist.
 If the desired bucket already exists, the `s3:CreateBucket` permission is not required.

+Finally, attach this policy to your AWS user (IAM > Policies > Policy Actions > Attach).

 ## Development